Mount Tabor, New Jersey: Incorporation of the camp meeting in 1869

 On March 17, 1869, the incorporation of the "Camp Meeting Association of the Newark Conference of the Methodist Episcopal Church" came about by virtue of the passage of New Jersey Chapter Law 185 of the Legislative Session of 1869, enacted into law by both the New Jersey Senate and the New Jersey General Assembly.

 The chapter law gave the Newark Conference of the Methodist Episcopal Church the right to operate a religious camp meeting and allowed the church to exercise specific municipal powers with regard to its camp grounds in Mount Tabor.

 The Mount Tabor camp meeting was located in what was then Hanover Township.
-In 1928, Hanover Township was divided into three municipalities and Mount Tabor became part of the newly formed Township of Parsippany-Troy Hills.
+In 1928, Hanover Township was divided into three municipalities, and Mount Tabor became part of the newly formed township of Parsippany–Troy Hills.

 In 1869, the same year Mount Tabor was incorporated, the Newark Conference began to establish another camp meeting in Ocean Grove, at the Jersey Shore.
 This was the premier camp meeting of the Newark Conference and one of the jewels in the crown of the Methodist Episcopal Church.

 Mount Tabor saw significant popularity as a religious retreat in its early days, but its popularity declined as the general interest in the Methodist religious revival movement gradually decreased over the years.
-Mount Tabor ceased to be a true religious camp meeting by about 1891, although a United Methodist church remains within the community, which merged with two other Methodist churches (Methodist Episcopal Church, South and the Methodist Protestant Church).
+Mount Tabor ceased to be a true religious camp meeting by about 1891, although a United Methodist church remains within the community, which had merged with two other Methodist churches (Methodist Episcopal Church, South, and the Methodist Protestant Church).

 Mount Tabor's status as a municipality continued until December 31, 1979, when, as a result of a lawsuit brought against Ocean Grove regarding separation of church and state, the New Jersey Supreme Court took away most municipal powers from Mount Tabor and Ocean Grove.
 The state supreme court forced each community to become officially incorporated into the neighboring municipalities of Parsippany-Troy Hills and Neptune Township, respectively.
 Since then, the remaining municipal duties were transferred to Parsippany.